FailAcademy/learning/adp-london/_lessons/week-04/01-redux.md

 ## Exercise 1

-Now create action string constants for stocking up fruit and explaining the current fruit stock.
+Now create an action for decrementing the count, as well as its corresponding action creator.

 Note that the action creator for stocking up fruit will need to be set-up with a parameter of `count` so we can pass some information along in the action's payload about how much to update the inventory in the grocery store state.